Who pulled Akbar’s beard?

 The educated son noticed that they were maintaining very high standards of quantity and quality.
 He admonished them for their ignorance and said: “During the economic depression, businesses are failing every day.
 You are giving too much and unless we save, we too will go out of business.”

 Based on his advice, his father complied.
-The customers felt a drop in quality and quantity and stopped coming to the reataurant.
+The customers felt a drop in quality and quantity and stopped coming to the restaurant.
 In three months, the restaurant closed down.

 The day their business closed down, the father declared, “Son you were right.
 America is in the midst of the great depression.”

-Awareness without cleverness will only spell doom for you....
+The conclusion being, awareness without cleverness will only spell doom for you.